k3ntako/2do/README.md

 - Sort by due date (due soonest at the top)
 - Completed items at the bottom

-## New Features & Things to Consider
+## New Requested Features & Things to Consider
 - Now that we have a proof of concept, let's replace the existing mock API with a new API so that we can have persisted data.
 The new API should match the mock API's data contract.
 The client has requested a **Java Spring API**.
 - As you transition to a new API, how do we ensure we don't break the existing functionality?
 - Our clients want to deploy this application and see all future demos on a deployed version!